numinit/flakever/README.md

 For example, `digits = [ 1 2 2 3 ]` would allow versions that look like
 `0.0.0.0` up to `9.99.99.999`, and generate a version code that ranges from 0 to 99999999.
-Parts can be arbitrarily suffixed and still parse so long as they;
+Parts can be arbitrarily suffixed and still parse so long as they start with a sequence of digits; for instance, a version template of `1.2.3.4-foo` would parse as `10203004`.

-start with a sequence of digits; for instance, a version template of `1.2.3.4-foo` would parse as `10203004`.
-As another example, a template of `1.2.<nightly>-foo` with `digits = [ 1 2 2 ]` without a change to `secondsPerNightly` would saturate at `1.2.99-foo` and `10299`.
+As another example, a template of `1.2.<nightly>-foo` with `digits = [ 1 2 2 ]` without a change to `secondsPerNightly` would saturate
+at `1.2.99-foo` and `10299`.
 Flakever does this by replacing leading sequences of digits in the version using Nix prior to building the Bash utility that outputs the version.